CYRIAQU3/Mini-REST/README.md

   ```

 ## POST
-When the script receive a POST query, he simply include the file located in the sub-repository **/post/{tableparam}**
+When the script receive a POST query, it simply includes the file located in the sub-repository **/post/{tableparam}**
 You can do whatever you want with it

 Post query :